 Associate of Applied Science

-Graduates of the Criminal Justice program may find employment within city, county, private, and state agencies who are involved with the enforcement of laws, the investigation of criminal acts, corrections, probation, and parole.
+Graduates of the Criminal Justice program may find employment within city, county, private, and state agencies who are involved with the enforcement of laws, the investigation of criminal acts, corrections, and probation.
 Positions are also available in the private industry where security and loss prevention are paramount.
-Some graduates will continue to pursue a bachelor’s degree, which expands the employment market to include federal agencies.
+Some graduates will continue to pursue a bachelor’s degree, which expands the employment market to include federal agencies and state agencies.

 The qualities that a person should have to be successful include: keen powers of observation; mental alertness; emotional stability; ability to work within prescribed rules and regulations; and the ability to handle responsibility and discipline.
 As the field of criminal justice becomes more sophisticated and complex, advanced training and education become more critical.
 The two-year curriculum includes courses in forensic science, juvenile delinquency, drugs and narcotics, family violence, criminal and constitutional law, criminology, and criminal investigations.